Neurology Residency Program

 All applicants must be graduates of AMA-approved or AOA-approved medical schools located in the United States or Canada.
 You must have taken and passed USMLE Step 1, Step 2 CK and Step 2 CS prior to the match.
 The State Board of Medical Examiners of South Carolina endorses, on an individual basis applicants who meet the Board’s FLEX, COMLEX, FLEX or National Board requirements.
 The required USMLE, COMLEX, or FLEX minimal score is 80 and must have been taken within 10 years of application.
 Graduates of medical schools outside the United States or Canada must provide notarized copies of a permanent USMLE certificate and documentation of medical school and postgraduate training.

-Any graduate of a medical school located outside the United States or Canada and licensed in another state for less then ten years must have a minimum of three years of Board-approved postgraduate training in the United States to be eligible for a permanent license.
+Any graduate of a medical school located outside the United States or Canada and licensed in another state for less than ten years must have a minimum of three years of Board-approved postgraduate training in the United States to be eligible for a permanent license.
 All other applicants must have at least one year of Board approved postgraduate training in this country.

 The Limited License is available for interns, residents, and other physicians who do not meet the requirements for a permanent license.
 It is issued for medical training or limited practice.
 Graduates of medical schools outside the United States or Canada must provide notarized copies of a permanent USMLE and/or ECFMG certificate, a valid social security number and documentation of medical school and postgraduate training.
 Please log onto www.llr.state.sc.us/pol/medical/ for licensure information.